Find a plan.

 • Visit a NM Human Services Department field office for in-person assistance with your application.

-New Mexico has accepted federal Medicaid expansion
+Legislation impacting New Mexico Medicaid

 New Mexico’s Medicaid expansion history